BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

 * 'Test' mode is used to test the environment using test data, while the 'Production' mode is used for the live environment that contains real customer data and requires production-level credentials.
 * Create a module named bad_connector_woocommerce This module focuses on the import of "Customers", "Products","Product Attributes","Product Categories", "Taxes", "Orders" and export of "Orders" and "Product Quantity" data between connected Woocommerce and Odoo.
 * Add "Import Partners","Import Products","Import Product Attributes","Import Product Category", "Import Orders", "Sync Metadata", "Import Taxes" and "Update Stock Inventory" at backend level.
-* Required field to Import the Products,Product Attributes,Taxes,Product Tags and Product Category are Location,Client Id,Client Secret,Product Category.
+* Required field to Import the Partners,Products,Product Attributes,Taxes,Product Tags,Product Category and Sale Orders are Location,Client Id,Client Secret,Product Category.

 **Author**
 **********